 Displacement: 351 cubic inches

-Max RPM: 6150rpm
+Max RPM: 7,000 RPM

 A Little History

-The gauge cluster and radio are located on the center console, unlike any other supercar currently on display.
+The gauge cluster and radio are located on the center console, unique amongst the other muscle cars currently on display.

 The Pantera made its public debut in Modena in March 1970 and was presented at the 1970 New York Motor Show a few weeks later.